onflow/cadence-lang.org/versioned_docs/version-1.0/project-development-tips.md

 Tests should be **mandatory**, not optional, even if the contract is copied from somewhere else.
 There should be thorough emulator unit tests in the public repo.
-[See the flow fungible token repo](https://github.com/onflow/flow-ft/tree/master/tests) for an example of unit tests in javascript.
+[See the flow fungible token repo](https://github.com/onflow/flow-ft/tree/master/tests) for an example of unit tests in cadence.

 Every time there is a new Cadence version or emulator version,